Naruu/gotgan/security/microservices_security_in_action/ms_security_in_action.md

   - generating long-lived credentials
     - netf
   - SPIFFE
-    - SPIFFE(Secure Production Identity Framework For Everyone): open standard that defines a way a microservice can establish an identity
-    - SPIFFE Runtime Environment: open source reference implementation of SPIFFE
+    - SPIFFE(Secure Production Identity-Framework For Everyone): open standard that defines a way a microservice can establish an identity- - SPIFFE Runtime Environment: open source reference implementation of SPIFFE
 - key revocation

   - cases
     - private key is compromised
     - CA's private key is compromised
     - the detail of CSR is invalid
-    - certificate does not represent the original entity at the time the certificate was issued.
+      --certificate does not represent the original entity at the time the certificate was issued.
   - CRL(certificate revocation list): old way, up to TLS client's application
   - OCSP(Online Certificate Status Protocol)
     - tls client asks to the OCSP end point if the certificate is revoked, every time it sees.
-    - increase client-side latency
-    - unclear if the response contain updated revocation information. cached response
+    - increase client-side latency- - unclear if the response contain updated revocation information. cached response
     - response can be faked, filtered, etc.
     - privacy risk.
 OCSP responder knows end user
   - OCSP stapling